ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * PCR\[2] is intended to represent a “user configurable" environment where the user has the ability to alter the components that are measured into PCR\[2].
 This is typically done by adding adapter cards, etc., into user-accessible PCI or other slots.
-In UEFI systems these devices may be configured by Option ROMsm easured into PCR\[2] and executed by the BIOS.
+In UEFI systems these devices may be configured by Option ROMs measured into PCR\[2] and executed by the BIOS.

 * PCR\[4] is intended to represent the software that manages the transition between the platform’s Pre-Operating System Start and the state of a system with the Operating System present.
-This PCR, along with PCR\[5], identifies the initial operating system loader (e.g., GRUB for Linux)
+This PCR, along with PCR\[5], identifies the initial operating system loader (e.g., GRUB for Linux).

 * PCR\[8] is used by the OS loader to record measurements of the various components of the operating system.